 Nests are dangerous, bottom line.
 Yellowjackets and bald-faced hornets in particular can be very aggressive and sting repeatedly if they feel their nest is at threat.
 DIY nest removal is never recommended and can endanger those around you.
 If you need a wap nest removed, always contact your local stinging insect control team at Loyal for help.

-What Do Different Wasp Nests Look Like? in Virginia
+What Do Different Wasp Nests Look Like in Virginia?

 Serving the Henrico and Richmond VA area since 1960